OASIS: Outlier-Aware LUT-Based GEMM with Dual-Side Quantization for LLM Inference Acceleration: Evaluation

 \subsection{Algorithm Performance Analysis}

-Table~\ref{tab:wikitext2_PPL} shows the WikiText-2 PPL results for {\name} and baseline I-WAQ methods across various models with a sequence length of 2048. {\name} consistently achieves the lowest PPL for both W4A4 and W4A3 precisions, outperforming the I-WAQ methods.
+Table~\ref{tab:wikitext2_PPL} shows the WikiText-2 PPL results for {\name} and baseline INT-WAQ methods across various models with a sequence length of 2048. {\name} consistently achieves the lowest PPL for both W4A4 and W4A3 precisions, outperforming the INT-WAQ methods.
+This demonstrates the effectiveness of {\name}'s NU-WAQ and outlier protection methods in reducing quantization errors and enhancing model performance.
 For LLaMA-2-7B at W4A4, {\name} achieves a PPL of 5.90, with only a 0.43 degradation from the FP16 model, which is 34\% lower than Atom's degradation.
 Additionally, {\name} reduces PPL by 0.05 at W4A4 and 0.27 at W4A3 compared to {\name}-S, highlighting the benefits of dynamic outlier detection.
-Detailed comparisons of hardware efficiency between {\name}/{\name}-S are provided in \S\ref{sec:ablation}.

-We observe that for the LLaMA-2-7B and 13B models, W4A3 quantization methods of SmoothQuant, QuaRot, Atom, and {\name} demonstrate higher PPL compared to their counterparts in the LLaMA-7B and 13B models.
-This may be attributed to the 2nd generation of LLaMA models being \textit{overtrained} on extensive training data, which makes post-training quantization challenging, particularly when the activation precision is low~\cite{kumar2024scaling}.
+For the LLaMA-3-8B, which is known to be more quantization-sensitive, {\name} achieves a PPL of 7.11 at W4A4, which reduces the PPL degradation by 49\% compared to Atom.
+We notice that for LLaMA-2-7B and 13B, W4A3 quantization yields higher PPL than their counterparts in the LLaMA-7B and 13B models, because the more extensively trained LLaMA-2 models are harder to post-training quantize at low precisions~\cite{kumar2024scaling}.